robgoyal/robgoyal.github.io/_posts/2017-11-12-mapping-python.md

 >>> [1, 4, 9, 16]
 ```

-The square_list function accepts two arguments, a list of numbers and a function to apply a number.
-It iterates over the list of numbers L and applies func to each element.
-The returned value from func is appended to an initialized list and that list is returned after all elements have been squared.
+The `square_list` function accepts two arguments, a list of numbers and a function, `square` to apply to each number.
+It iterates over the list of numbers `L` and applies `square` to each element.
+The returned value from func is appended to a list and that list is returned after all elements have been squared.

 ### Map function

-Python has a built in function called map which can perform the same functionality that the above example holds.
+Python has a built in function, `map` which can perform the same functionality that the above example holds.

 ```python
 def square(x):